eclipse-theia/theia-website/src/docs/faq.md

 ## What is the difference to VS Code?

-Theia is a *platform* for building IDEs and tools, with deeper customization and open governance; VS Code is an extensible code editor.
-Theia IDE is fully open alternative to VS Code, offering similar features while providing more flexibility and control.
+Theia is a *platform* for building specialized IDEs and tools, with deeper customization and open governance; VS Code is an extensible code editor by Microsoft.
+Theia IDE is a fully open alternative to VS Code, offering similar features while providing vendor-neutrality, more flexibility and control.

 <details>
 <summary>Longer answer</summary>